Terms and conditions

 To respond to the project’s main objectives, all the content published through this service will be public and accessible via the Internet.

-The author is responsible to write and upload content that he has the right to publish on his personal website, at the conditions described in this page.
+The author is responsible to write and upload content that she/he has the right to publish on her/his EUI Blog, at the conditions described in this page.

 All content is published under the license “CC BY-NC-ND” https://creativecommons.org/licenses adopted by the EUI at a centralized level for the project.